Exact and Approximate Conformal Inference for Multi-Output Regression

+The extension of exact conformal inference to multiple dimensions makes use of \textit{p-value change-point sets} (described in detail in Section \ref{sec:exactCP}) which allow for the description of conformal prediction regions.
+The introduction of \verb|unionCP| and extension of \verb|rootCP| reduce the trade-off between various conformal inference methods, balancing the computational efficiency of split conformal prediction (\verb|splitCP|) with the performance of full conformal prediction (\verb|fullCP|).
+Figure \ref{fig:compare-cp} compares predictive regions generated using a grid-based approach (\texttt{gridCP}) to those constructed using \texttt{unionCP}.

+Thus, we can make full conformal prediction more feasible through efficient construction, exact or otherwise.
+Table \ref{tab:comp} summarizes the overall computational costs for each of these methods in terms of the number of model retraining iterations required to generate the conformal prediction region.
+We also include the computation complexity of the CP approximation provided by \texttt{gridCP}.
+In contrast, \texttt{fullCP} comprises approaches where the exact conformal prediction set can be constructed in a closed-form.

+From Table \ref{tab:comp}, we can see that in the linear case, each of the methods for prediction set generation require the same number of model refits as \texttt{splitCP}.
+We note that this does not account for the complexity of interval construction in each case.

 The rest of the paper is laid out as follows.
 Section \ref{sec:background} provides requisite background for the paper.
-Section \ref{sec:exact-dd} extends exact conformal inference to multiple dimensions, while Section \ref{sec:root-approx} introduces the root-based conformal prediction region approximation in multiple dimensions.
+Section \ref{sec:exactCP} extends exact conformal inference to multiple dimensions, while Section \ref{sec:approx} introduces various conformal prediction set approximation methods in multiple dimensions.
 Section \ref{sec:application} provides empirical evaluation of our proposed approaches.
 Section \ref{sec:conclusion} concludes the paper.